 The authors thank the Ontario Ministry of Natural Resources and Forestry for providing scientific collection permits and the Carleton University Animal Care Committee for providing animal care approvals for this study.
 We also thank S. Wood, M. Dusevic, and C. Reid for their help with data collection.
-Queen's University Biological Station served as a base for this research with infrastructure (boat) support from the Canada Foundation for Innovation and operating support from the Natural Sciences and Engineering Research Council of Canada (NSERC).
-Some of the team members were further supported by the NSERC CREATE Fish-Cast program and the Fonds de Recherche du Québec Nature et technologies (FRQNT).
-We thank three referees and the editorial team of NAJFM for providing thoughtful comments on our manuscript.
+Queen's University Biological Station served as a base for this research, with infrastructure (boat) support from the Canada

+Foundation for Innovation and operating support from the Natural Sciences and Engineering Research Council of Canada.
+Some of the team members were further supported by the Natural Sciences and Engineering Research Council of Canada's CREATE Fish-Cast program and the Fonds de Recherche du Ouébec Nature et technologies.
+We thank three referees and the editorial team of this journal for providing thoughtful comments on our manuscript.